First Avenue's Black Tuesday

 "First Avenue" at First Avenue on Halloween, photographed by Lisa Venticinque

-First Avenue's 130-plus employees weren't informed about getting their personal belongings out of the club until around noon on Tuesday.
-When I arrived at about 1:00 p.m., longtime sound engineer Randy Hawkins was hastily loading up monitors, leased by the club from Downtown Sound, into a U-Haul truck outside.
+Employees weren't told to get everything of theirs out of the club until around noon on Tuesday.
+When I arrived at about 1:00 p.m., longtime sound engineer Randy Hawkins was hastily loading sound equipment, all of it leased by the club from Downtown Sound, into a U-Haul truck outside.
 He looked stricken.

-The door to the Mainroom was open, and inside, employees were gathering their stuff, or just hanging out on the balcony near the office, saying goodbye to the room.
-Nathan Kranz and Sonia Grover, who booked the club, were talking about where to relocate that week's shows.
+The door to the Mainroom was open, and inside, employees were gathering their personal stuff, or just hanging out on the balcony near the office, saying goodbye to the room.
+Nathan Kranz and Sonia Grover, who booked the club, discussed where some of this week's shows might be relocated.

 "Kerry better get elected or this is gonna be a really shitty day," said Kranz.

 Rumors that the club would expire along with its liquor license on November 1 had been flying for days.
 On Friday, news came that Fingerhut would be evicted within a week, and former managers Steve McClellan and Jack Meyers would take over.
-Along with Byron Frank, Fingerhut's longtime business partner and childhood friend, McClellan and Meyers had become Fingerhut's landlords.
-This was no secret to employees, of course.
+Along with Byron Frank, Fingerhut's longtime business partner and childhood friend, McClellan and Meyers had become Fingerhut's landlords--but this was no secret.

 "To tell you the truth, I kind of feel like we're in the middle of a divorce," said stage manager Conrad Sverkerson.
 "And it's like, 'Okay, do you want to stay with your mom or with your dad?'
 Those of us who've worked here a long time just want to kind of keep the family together.
 I think they're putting their interests above the interests of the people who work here and the community."